stionic/halanews-document/docs/android-installation.md

 After installing the Android SDK, you must also install the packages for whatever API level you wish to target.
 It is `recommended that you install the highest SDK version` that your version of cordova-android supports (see [Requirements and Support](https://cordova.apache.org/docs/en/9.x/guide/platforms/android/index.html#requirements-and-support)).

+Example, cordova-android@9 support Android API 29.
+So you need install SDK Platform for API Level 29

+Open the Android SDK Manager by click Configure -> SDK Manager

+(if you are openning project then it should be Tools > SDK Manager)

-Open the Android SDK Manager (Tools > SDK Manager in Android Studio), and make sure the following are installed:
+and make sure the following are installed:

 1. In tab `SDK Platforms` install Android Platform SDK for your targeted version of Android